-Use only silicate-free long life coolant (LLC) antifreeze.
+Use only silicate-free long life coolant (LLC) antifreeze approved for the vehicle, consult a workshop.

 The system is factory filled with coolant designed for excellent corrosion protection and frost protection down to approx. -28 °C. This concentration should be maintained all year round.
 The use of additional coolant additives that intend to give additional corrosion protection or seal against minor leaks can cause function problems.
 Liability for consequences resulting from the use of additional coolant additives will be rejected.